 Another thing you may want to consider while buying a chuck key is the brand.
 In essence, buy a tool from a reputable brand like Porta chucks, Jacobs Chucks, or Albrecht Chucks.

 More importantly, make sure the key’s teeth fit securely within the drill chuck keyhole.
-This will ensure that it rotates smoothly in the hole while loosening/ tightening the chuck.
+This will ensure that it rotates smoothly in the hole while loosening or tightening the chuck.